I am a freelance writer and novelist.

 - 1999-2002: Contributed weekly copy as a fitness consultant to The Times, for “Fit to Play”, the Jennai Cox column.

-- 1996-2000: Member of the publishing syndicate QMM, led by Iain Ballantyne, an established defence journalist, now editor of the globally renowned naval affairs news magazine, ‘WARSHIPS International Fleet Review.
+- 1996-2000: I was a member of the publishing syndicate QMM, led by Iain Ballantyne, an established defence journalist, now editor of the globally renowned naval affairs news magazine, ‘WARSHIPS International Fleet Review.
 My articles appeared in publications such as The Saab Owners Magazine, The Porsche Lifestyle Yearbook, British Airways’ and South African Airways’ in-flight Magazine.

 2012: PG Dip in Magazine Journalism